 The Magnifier widget lets users precisely position the cursor or the text selection handles by viewing zoomed text through a draggable pane.
 You can attach it to any view that is attached to a window, so you can use it in custom widgets or during custom text-rendering.
 The Magnifier widget can also provide a zoomed-in version of any view or surface, not just text.

-When you browse the internet, there are two protocols that a website can use: HTTP and HTTPS.
+- HTTPS Is the default – When you browse the internet, there are two protocols that a website can use: HTTP and HTTPS.
 The main difference between the two is that the latter is encrypted, which means your data is safe.
 Unfortunately, not all apps utilize this protocol for communication, which opens you to potential dangers.
 According to XDA, who discovered this back in March, all applications built for Android (starting with Android Pie) will send and receive data via HTTPS by default.
-This ensures your data is better protected as you communicate with the app's servers.
+This ensures your data is better protected as you communicate with the app’s servers.

-Kotlin is a first-class language on Android.
+- Optimized for Kotlin – Kotlin is a first-class language on Android.
 Google is providing all the supports and platforms it could for Kotlin and if you have not switched to Kotilin yet now its the best time to do this migration.
 In Android 9, there are several compiler optimizations, especially those that target loops, to extract better performance.
-Google is also continuing to work in partnership with JetBrains to optimize Kotlin's generated code.
-You can get all of the latest Kotlin performance improvements just by keeping Android Studio's Kotlin plugin up-to-date.
+Google is also continuing to work in partnership with JetBrains to optimize Kotlin’s generated code.
+You can get all of the latest Kotlin performance improvements just by keeping Android Studio’s Kotlin plugin up-to-date.